Join our Facebook group for discussions!

 How Agunot can be freed through traditional Jewish law

-Jewish law – halakhah הֲלָכָה – like any legal system, provides norms for marriages and divorces.
-Jewish marriages and divorces are done in accordance with state law to satisfy the requirement of Dina DeMalkhuta Dina – the civil law of the land is binding as Jewish law.
-Yet the actual civil marriage or divorce has no inherent legal standing: it is the Jewish ceremony that matters, not the certificate from the state.
-The same is true for divorce.
+Jewish law – halakhah הֲלָכָה – provides norms for marriages and divorces.
+Jewish marriages and divorces are also done in accordance with state law to satisfy Dina DeMalkhuta Dina – the civil law of the land is binding as Jewish law.
+Yet the civil ceremony has no inherent legal standing.

 photo credit: Shutterstock/JTA